 At first, things felt manageable.
 Thankfully, my parents had invested in a long-term care policy, which covered much of her early support.
 But as her dementia progressed, so did her care needs.

 The biggest turning point came with her risk of falling.
-My mom has always been independent and mobile, but dementia makes it difficult for her to judge distances and remember to use her walker.
+My mom was always independent and mobile, but dementia made it difficult for her to judge distances and remember to use her walker.
 Over time, she experienced multiple falls.
 Each fall carried the risk of serious injury, and each one kept me up at night worrying if the next one would be the one that changed her life forever.

 Unpaid caregiving (family and friends) contributed nearly $346‑413 billion in value (care hours, etc.).

-This isn’t sustainable for anyone.
-We had to make the difficult decision to move her from memory care into a less expensive independent living apartment where we could provide customized support.
+In the end, we had to make the difficult and emotional decision to move her out of the memory care community and into a less costly apartment where we could provide the constant care and support she needed.

 In 2024, the total cost of caring for people with Alzheimer’s and other dementias (healthcare, long‑term care, etc., excluding unpaid caregiver time) in the U.S. is projected at $360 billion.